 Diploma on International Humanitarian Law

-Based on the successful collaboration with the Institut de Droit de la Paix et du Développement (IDPD) of the University of Nice-Sophia Antipolis (France), which has provided specific post-graduate programmes on International Humanitarian Law and Refugee Law since 2005, the Institute is delivering a Diploma in International Humanitarian Law.
+Based on successful collaboration the Institut de Droit de la Paix et du Développement (IDPD) of the University of Nice-Sophia Antipolis (France), which has provided specific post-graduate programmes on International Humanitarian Law and Refugee Law since 2005, the Institute is now delivering a new Diploma in International Humanitarian Law.

 The in-class option will consist of a series of training modules/courses which have to be attended in both Sanremo and Nice.
 Training modules in Sanremo will provide practical notions of international humanitarian law and refugee law, while courses in Nice will focus on disarmament and non-proliferation, use of force and international security.
 Schedules of courses and training modules are available below.

-The Diploma in distance learning will provide the same training modules/courses as the residential one and is available through a platform within the University of Nice, allowing students to learn in full autonomy although it will be possible to contact resource persons if assistance and/or clarification are needed.
+The Diploma in distance learning will provide the same training modules/courses as the residential one and is available through an e-learning platform allowing students to learn in full autonomy although it will be possible to contact resource persons if assistance and/or clarification are needed.